mz2/Syncpoint-API/README.md

 ## Millions of users, simplified.

-With CouchDB, developers often use per-user database patterns to build sync apps.
-It works, and folks have success modeling groups, per-user backups, and more complex applications using this model.
-However, creating and managing all those databases takes code -- code that you don't want to have to write.
-We've seen what works with CouchSync apps, so we've built Syncpoint to create an easy on-ramp for mobile.

-Syncpoint handles user signup, device pairing, and channel management, all with an extensible event-driven `_changes` based API.
-Syncpoint provisions users, devices, and channels.
-It's super-easy to hook into the server-side configuration change listeners and write your own event-driven plugins.
+Syncpoint manages Apache CouchDB databases for multi-device installations.
+It provides a distributed API so that clients can ask the server to provision channels, and have a database created in the cloud.
+It also handles new user signup and mobile device pairing, and even works with CouchDB web user signup, if you want to provision databases for your web users.

+Syncpoint API drivers work by listening for document updates in CouchDB.
+Developers can register listeners for document types, so any additional functionality is just a JavaScript module that binds to the control channel.
+All of Syncpoint API is implemented in that way, so code examples are easy to find.
+(Look in the `lib` and `plugins` directories).

 If you're building an app that's mostly a JSON API for phones or webpages, you're in the right place.
-[What do you want to see?](#community)
+[What do you want to see?](https://groups.google.com/forum/#!forum/mobile-couchbase)

+We need your feedback and contributions, they will play a huge role in the direction of the project, so please let us know if you are experimenting with Syncpoint.

 ## Get Started